Welcome

 Introduction

 Claims for pure psychiatric harm (harm suffered without physical impact) present distinct challenges within the tort of negligence.
-While the law acknowledges that psychiatric illness can be as debilitating as physical injury, concerns about potential 'floodgates' of litigation and difficulties in proving causation have led courts to impose strict limits on recovery, particularly for 'secondary victims'.
+While the law acknowledges that psychiatric illness can be as debilitating as physical injury, concerns about potential floodgates of litigation and difficulties in proving causation have led courts to impose strict limits on recovery, particularly for secondary victims.

-Key Term: Secondary victim An individual who suffers recognised psychiatric injury as a result of witnessing injury to another person (the primary victim) or the immediate aftermath, without being in the zone of physical danger themselves.
+An individual who suffers recognised psychiatric injury as a result of witnessing injury to another person (the primary victim) or the immediate aftermath, without being in the zone of physical danger themselves.

 Secondary victims are typically bystanders or those arriving shortly after a traumatic event.
 Unlike primary victims (those directly involved or within the zone of physical danger), secondary victims must satisfy a demanding set of criteria, often referred to as control mechanisms, to establish that the defendant owed them a duty of care.
 These criteria were significantly clarified in the landmark case of Alcock v Chief Constable of South Yorkshire Police [1992] 1 AC 310.